Brownian motion on stable looptrees: Preliminaries

 \subsection{Gromov-Hausdorff-Prohorov Topologies}

-In order to prove convergence results for measured metric spaces such as looptrees we will work in the pointed Gromov-Hausdorff-Prohorov topology.
-In this article we will only be considering compact metric spaces and so we restrict to this case in the following.
+In order to prove convergence results for compact measured metric spaces such as looptrees we will work in the pointed Gromov-Hausdorff-Prohorov topology.
 Accordingly, let $\mathbb{F}^c$ denote the set of quadruples $(F,R,\mu,\rho)$ such that $(F,R)$ is a compact metric space, $\mu$ is a locally finite Borel measure of full support on $F$, and $\rho$ is a distinguished point of $F$, which we call the root.